budh333/UnSilence_VOC/README.md

 # Data

 The corpus consists of 2183 unique pages, plus 307 duplicated ones (for calculating the Inter-Annotator Agreement), resulting in a total of 2490 pages.
-Total number of annotations is 68,416 of which 32,203 at the entitiy level (47%) and 36,213 at the attribute level (53%).
+Total number of annotations is 68,416 of which 32,203 at the entity level (47%) and 36,213 at the attribute level (53%).

 **Entity Type**|**Number of Annotations**|**Percentage over Total**|
 -------------- | ----------------------- | ----------------------- |